bsikute/Foundations-of-Development/README.md

     // Remove a container:
     $ docker rm [container-name|container-id]

-    // Force stop and remove a container
-    $ docker rm -f [container-name|container-id]

-    // Execute a new process in an existing container:
-	 # Execute and access bash inside a WildFly container
+    // Execute a new process in an existing container: Execute and access bash inside a WildFly container
     $ docker exec -it mywildfly /bin/bash

-### Share
+### Image Related Commands
+	// Build an image using a Dockerfile:
+	$ docker build -t [username/]<image-name>[:tag] <dockerfile-path>

+	// Build an image called myimage using the Dockerfile in the same folder where the command was executed
+	$ docker build -t myimage:latest .

+	// List the images
+	$ docker images

+	// Tag an image
+	Creates an image called “myimage” with the tag “v1” for the image jboss/wildfly:latest
+	$ docker tag jboss/wildfly myimage:v1

+	// Pull an image from a registry
+	$ docker pull myimage:1.0

+	// Push an image to a registry
+	$ docker push myrepo/myimage:2.0

 ### Run

 # PowerShell